CoolCodeMan/Python-Tkinter-stuff/UnfinishedTextConverter/readme.md

 -

-A GUI program to convert text with.
+A GUI program to quickly convert text with.
 A work in progress.